What is a dental emergency?

 - Bite down to keep the tooth from moving.

-- The dentist may splint the tooth in place to the two healthy teeth next to the loose tooth.
+- The dentist may splint the tooth in place, temporarily splinting it to the two healthy teeth next to the loose tooth.

 When a tooth is fractured: